davidcorne/UnitCpp/README.md

 __ UnitC++ doesn't work with my compiler!__

 Ok, this isn't actually a commonly asked question.
-But, if you're compiler doesn't work with UnitC++ please let me know!
+But, if your compiler doesn't work with UnitC++ please let me know!
 I will fix this as soon as I can.
 See _How do I report an issue or request a feature_ for how to let me know, thanks.

 __ How do I report an issue or request a feature __

 I am always happy to fix a bug or take a look at an improvement, you just have to let me know about it.
 The best way to do this is file an issue on my issue tracker.
 This is located [https://bitbucket.org/davidcorne/unitcpp/issues?status=new&status=open](here) don't be shy, I'm not going to snap at anyone.

+__ How does it work? __

+Each `TEST` does 3 things:

+1. It defines a class derived from `TestCase`.
+2. It makes a global instance of this class.
+3. It lets you provide the body of the overriden function `run()`.

+The reason a global object is declared is to call the constructor.
+In the constructor of `TestCase` it registers itself so `TestRegister` knows which tests to run.
+This is how as long as the objects are linked against, `TestRegister::test_register().run_tests()` will run them all.